-- Conducted workplace investigations for City Agency to assess claims of discrimination and harassment.
+- Conducted workplace investigations for City Agency to assess claims of gender discrimination and harassment.

 - Defended age discrimination, disability discrimination, and retaliation claims against Private Employer; Obtained favorable settlement through mediation.

 - Mediated and defended age discrimination, retaliation, and breach of contract claims against University.

 - Advised Businesses contracting with the federal government on hiring practices, reasonable accommodations, and terminations.

 - Advised Oregon Businesses in food services, hospitality, and retail on scheduling policies and compliance with Oregon’s Fair Work Week Act.

 - Advised Oregon Businesses with operations across state lines on compliance with state sick leave laws; Drafted handbooks and policies.

 - Advised Small Businesses in the gig economy on independent contractor or employee distinction; Drafted independent contractor agreements.

 - Advised Oregon Businesses with injured employees on employment and workers’ compensation implications including retaliation and discrimination risk analysis, providing reasonable accommodations, and navigating the Oregon workers’ compensation system.